 A host of talent- and skills-related issues represent significant challenges for CAEs and internal audit leaders and teams.
 In fact, not only do people-related concerns – specifically, the ability to recruit qualified candidates and retain and upskill people – top the list of perceived barriers or inhibitors to increasing internal audit’s focus on innovation and transformation activities, but CAEs also view these challenges to be more significant compared with other internal audit professionals.
-This aligns to the results of our latest global survey of board members and C-suite executives, the results of which show that talent, culture and the future of work continue to be pervasive challenges for organizations worldwide both today and over the next decade.
+This aligns to the results of our latest global survey of board members and C-suite executives, which show that talent, culture and the future of work continue to be pervasive challenges for organisations worldwide both today and over the next decade.

 What our research reveals

 - Internal audit functions at the high end of our Next-Generation Internal Audit 10-point maturity scale are more likely to have access to the necessary talent and skills for the different competencies under Governance, Methodology and Enabling Technology.